Hackers News Hackers News

 CISA Mandates and Remediation Steps

-Security operations centers should also heavily audit their cloud environments for unusual API calls or unauthorized access attempts using these potentially stolen credentials.
+• Conduct thorough audits of cloud environments for any unusual API calls or unauthorized access attempts that might indicate the use of stolen credentials.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.